 From 13 December 2022, in some circumstances a representative action may be brought under section 46PO of the Australian Human Rights Commission Act 1986 (Cth).
 This means that some actions may be instituted jointly or by a representative such as a union.

 The South Australian Equal Opportunity Commission can accept complaints about discrimination in public life if they are covered by the Equal Opportunity Act 1984 (SA).
-Its role is to conciliate between the parties.
-If conciliation does not succeed, the case can be referred to the South Australian Civil and Administrative Tribunal SACAT.
-The Commissioner has a discretion as to whether to provide funding to the parties to litigate the case in SACAT.
+The Commission's role is to conciliate between the parties.
+If conciliation does not succeed, the Commissioner can refer the case to the South Australian Civil and Administrative Tribunal SACAT.
+From 1 December 2024, where the case concerns discrimination or victimisation in the workplace, the Commissioner must refer the case to the South Australian Employment Tribunal (SAET) instead [Equal Opportunity Act 1984 (SA s 95B(2)].
+However, if the case concerns both workplace-related matters, and other matters, the Commissioner may refer the case the either SACAT or SAET.

 Where the Equal Opportunity Commission becomes aware that a criminal investigation is being conducted or a person is being charged in relation to a matter that is the subject of a complaint, the Commissioner may not proceed to investigate, conciliate, or otherwise deal with the complaint under this Act until the criminal investigation has been completed, or the proceedings for the offence have been disposed of, withdrawn, or permanently stayed.

-If the South Australian Equal Opportunity Commission takes up your complaint and acts on it, you will no longer be able to take that complaint to the Australian Human Rights Commission (AHRC).
+If the South Australian Equal Opportunity Commission takes up your complaint and acts on it, you will no longer be able to take that complaint to the Australian Human Rights Commission.
 It is, however, generally possible to take the complaint to the Australian Human Rights Commission and then later opt to move to the Equal Opportunity Commission.
 Legal advice should be sought first.

 Choosing among these pathways is not a simple matter.
 Your choice can significantly affect your rights and you should seek legal advice first.
 There may be other assistance available to you if your claim relates to disability, before lodging a formal complaint.
 Each agency can advise on whether it can handle a particular complaint, and will refer complaints to the other agency if necessary.
 It is always worth speaking to each agency before making your decision.
 You can also speak with the Equal Opportunity Legal Advice Service.